hoangttrang/fss_dbt/README.md

 2. Create a Python virtual environment and update the scripts
 - Use `python -m venv your_env_name`
 - This would download all the required package/libraries listed in the `requirements.txt`
-- Update activate file (Need to double check with Josh)
+- Update activate file (Need to double check)
     - Path to your virtual environment
     - Name of your virtual environment
     - ![activate Script](Setup/activate.png)